 Taking on new suppliers as you grow your business is associated with a unique set of challenges and risks.
-Partnerships increase the number of people with access to your systems, and managing this access requires diligence when assessing potential security issues.
+Vendor partnerships increase the number of people with access to your systems, thus proper vendor onboarding and access management requires diligence when assessing potential security issues.

 When Should Vendors be Allowed Access?

 Efficiency is key to success in the modern market.
 Companies failing to adapt to the pace of commerce become overwhelmed by the number of administrative tasks necessary to keep the business going and are eventually outpaced by competitors.

 Vendor onboarding and access management is one way to streamline your business processes and eliminate the bottlenecks created when performing transactions with partners outside your system.
 Onboarding your suppliers maintains efficiency by making it possible to communicate, place orders and send payments without leaving your company’s system or requiring additional software or services to handle supplier transactions.

 Onboarding supports flexible workflows and allows your system to remain both scalable and adaptable.
 If vendors are left out of the system, your company is forced to use outdated technologies to deal with an increasing number of supplier relationships.
 The segmented nature of these relationships increases the likelihood of duplicating suppliers for the same or similar products, paying more than you need to for essential supplies and failing to maintain the proper level of communication.